 D. Documentation of 180 hours of education, no less than 30 hours in each domain specifically related to the 4 IC&RC Performance Domains and Tasks which includes: Screening, Assessment and Engagement, Treatment Planning, Collaboration and Referral, Counseling and Education, and Professional and Ethical Responsibilities(for more information, see Section II).

 Education is defined as:

-E. Documentation of six (6) hours of training in Professional Ethics specific to substance abuse counselors.
+E. Documentation of six (6) hours of training in Professional and Ethical Responsibilities specific to substance abuse counselors.
 The six (6) hours must include the following areas: federal and state laws, client welfare as a primary concern, professional competence supervision/development, financial issues, personal wellness, and relationships to professionals and institutions.